Vandenberg Space Launch Complex 6: Athena (1994–1999)

+Delta IV (1999–2022)

-However, with the advent of the Delta IV rocket and Atlas V launch vehicles in the late 1990s, The Boeing Company received a lease from the Air Force on September 1, 1999, to modify SLC-6 once again to launch Boeing's Delta IV.
+Ten Delta IV rockets were launched from SLC-6.
+With the advent of the Delta IV in the late 1990s, The Boeing Company received a lease from the Air Force on 1 September 1999, to modify SLC-6 once again to launch Boeing's Delta IV.

 Some of the Shuttle-specific components at SLC-6 were removed, such as the mobile Payload Changeout Room, but the Assembly Building, Mobile Service Tower, Launch Tower, flame deflection trenches and sound suppression system and some other shuttle-oriented equipment were retained and made compatible for the new Delta IV rocket.
-The launch vehicle's Common Booster Core and associated flight hardware is transported from the Boeing factory in Decatur, Ala., to Vandenberg via the MV Delta Mariner cargo vessel that docks just south of SLC-6 at the same location originally constructed for receiving and offloading space shuttle external tanks.
+The launch vehicle's Common Booster Core and associated flight hardware was transported from the Boeing factory in Decatur, Ala., to Vandenberg aboard the MV Delta Mariner cargo vessel that docked just south of SLC-6 at the same location originally constructed for receiving and offloading space shuttle external tanks.

-Delta IV

 Boeing developed the Delta IV class of vehicles as its entrant in the Department of Defense's Evolved Expendable Launch Vehicle (EELV) program.
-The main objective of EELV is aimed at cutting launch costs and simplifying the process of getting satellites into space.
-Boeing's main competitor, Lockheed Martin, has a similar class of vehicles known as the Atlas V that made its West Coast debut in early March 2008, flying from the modified Space Launch Complex-3 East on South Base.
+EELV was intended to cut launch costs and simplify satellite launch processes.

 After sitting on the pad since late-2003 and enduring technical issues with both the booster and the payload, the first of the Delta IV launch vehicles to fly from SLC-6 successfully lifted off at 8:33 p.m.
 PDT on 27 June 2006.

 The Delta IV Medium+ (4,2) rocket lofted NROL-22, a classified satellite for the National Reconnaissance Office, into orbit.
 The payload was successfully deployed approximately 54 minutes later.
 According to a post-launch Boeing News press release, the mission was the first for the NRO aboard a Delta IV and the second aboard a Delta rocket.
-The first was the GeoLITE mission in 2001 aboard a Delta II.

 Another Delta IV Medium vehicle flew a mission for the Air Force Defense Meteorological Satellite Program, orbiting DMSP-17, on 4 November 2006.

+The Delta IV and the lease on SLC-6 were turned over to United Launch Alliance (ULA) when ULA was formed as a joint venture of Boeing and Lockheed Martin Space in December 2006.

 On 20 January 2011, at 1:10 p.m.
 PST, USA-224 (NROL-49) was launched atop a Delta IV Heavy rocket.
-The launch was conducted by United Launch Alliance and was the first flight of a Delta IV Heavy from Vandenberg.
+The launch was conducted by ULA and was the first flight of a Delta IV Heavy from Vandenberg.

-On September 24, 2022, ULA launched the last Delta IV Heavy from the pad, concluding their use of SLC-6.
-The pad is currently vacant with no launches planned.
-Vulcan Centaur, Delta IV Heavy's successor, will operate on SLC-3 at Vandenberg, currently used by Atlas V.
+On 24 September 2022, ULA launched the last Delta IV Heavy from the pad, concluding their use of SLC-6.
+Vulcan Centaur, Delta IV Heavy's successor, will launch from the Atlas V's old pad of SLC-3E at Vandenberg.